 The Primary Club’s name and history is indelibly linked to cricket.
 A “primary” is a first ball dismissal in cricket - what is called a “golden duck” in Australia - while our Twelfth Man and Patron is Mark Taylor AO, former Australian Test Cricket Captain.

 His appointment followed the passing of our former Twelfth Man, the legendary Richie Benaud OBE in April, 2015.
-Furthermore, our President is Australia’s voice of cricket - ABC Cricket Radio Commentator, Jim Maxwell AM - while the charity’s ambassadors include current and former Australian cricketers Pat Cummins, Alex Blackwell, Lisa Sthalekar and Ed Cowan.
+Furthermore, our President is Australia’s voice of cricket - ABC Cricket Radio Commentator, Jim Maxwell AM - while the charity’s ambassadors include current and former Australian cricketers Pat Cummins, Alex Blackwell, Lisa Sthalekar, Ed Cowan and Shaun Marsh.